Aegean-cat/wood-knot-classification/README.md

 - **Live Knot**
 - **Dead Knot**

-This project is developed as part of **TME 6015 – Deep Learning Applications**, following all rubric requirements for code clarity, documentation, and reproducibility.
+This project is developed as part of **TME 6015 – Machine Learning Applications**, following all rubric requirements for code clarity, documentation, and reproducibility.

 ---